MikChanna/PWA-Budget-Tracker/README.md

 ## Usage Information

-After navigating to the app through the link or after adding it to your home page - you may add any deposits or transactions.
+After navigating to the app through the link, [https://shrouded-oasis-24866.herokuapp.com/], or after adding it to your home page - you may add any deposits or transactions.
 After adding a deposit or transaction the graph will update to show you your budget across time.
 This app will work on and offline.

+Screenshot

 ## Contribution